Skip to content

 When Buying Is the Right Call

-Purchasing a specialized platform reduces time-to-market by 6-12 months, avoids EUR 500,000 in investment over 3 years, and allows technical teams to focus on core products rather than document infrastructure.
+Purchasing a specialised platform reduces time-to-market by 6-12 months, avoids AUD 850,000 in investment over 3 years, and allows technical teams to focus on core products rather than document infrastructure.
 The rational choice in 92% of operational scenarios:

-• Standard or semi-standard documents: identity documents, proof of address, payslips, certificates of incorporation, bank account details, tax returns.
-These documents are processed by millions of organizations.
-The value of a specialized platform lies in years of training and millions of documents already seen.
+• Standard or semi-standard documents: Australian passports, driver licences, proof of address, bank statements, ASIC extracts, ATO assessments.
+These documents are processed by thousands of organisations.
+The value of a specialised platform lies in years of training and millions of documents already seen.

 • Regulated industry: finance, insurance, real estate, leasing.
-Regulatory updates are frequent and their implementation is critical.
-Delegating this monitoring to a specialized vendor reduces non-compliance risk.
+Regulatory updates from AUSTRAC, ASIC and the OAIC are frequent and their implementation is critical.
+Delegating this monitoring to a specialised vendor reduces non-compliance risk.

 • Time-to-market pressure: you need to automate within weeks, not months.
 Every day of manual validation costs money and client satisfaction.